Calculate distance in Google spreadsheet

 Example parse commands

 Assumed: the URL is created in cell B20.
-Please note: you can have a maximum of 50 importxml commands in a spreadsheet.

 The base command to use to get e.g. the distance (depending on your units used: in feet or meters):